pme123/scalably-slinky-example/README.md

 # scalably-slinky-example
-A Simple Example using Slinky with a Scalably Typed example (Plotly).
+A Simple Example using Slinky with a Scalably Typed example (Plotly & Ant Design).

 This uses the starter Project from Slinky.
 * See here: https://slinky.dev/docs/installation/